tari-labs/tari-university/src/preface/style-guide.md

 The **inline link** under the [Equations](#Equations) heading was created as follows:

-1. Insert identifying link text within a set of square brackets (see following example).
+1. Insert identifying link text within a set of square brackets (refer to the following example).
-2. Create an inline link by placing a set of parentheses (round brackets) immediately after the closing square bracket of the link text (see following example).
+2. Create an inline link by placing a set of parentheses (round brackets) immediately after the closing square bracket of the link text (refer to the following example).
-2. Insert the relevant URL link inside the parentheses (round brackets) (see following example).
+2. Insert the relevant URL link inside the parentheses (round brackets) (refer to the following example).

 mdBook has optional support for math [equations](https://github.com/rust-lang-nursery/mdBook/blob/master/book-example/src/format/mathjax.md) through MathJax.